PinCarBR/traccar-server/README.md

 `docker-compose logs`
 3. Transfer the last backup to the database:
 `docker exec -i db sh -c 'exec mysql -uroot -p"$MYSQL_ROOT_PASSWORD" "$MYSQL_DATABASE"' < ~/backup.sql`

+### Aditional customization
+1. Customize your volumes in the `docker-compose.yml` file according to the customization you want to have

 ### Execute all the services
 `docker-compose up -d` or `docker-compose up -d --build --force-recreate` to force recreation of image and container